lbressler13/trick-calculator/README.md

 | Shuffle numbers       | false  |
 | Shuffle operators     | false  |

-With the exception of showing the settings button, no visual indication is given of which settings are being applied.
+With the exception of showing the settings button, no visual indication is given in the calculator of which settings are applied.

 Access to the settings menu is unintuitive to create added difficulty.
 In the spirit of the app, this access is undocumented.